How much does the therapy cost?

 How many sessions will I need?

-Although the duration of treatment differs from person to person, evidence-based psychotherapy (such as CBT and DBT) is typically not intended to be long-term.
-The course of treatment can last between three months and a year.
+The duration of treatment differs from person to person.
+The course of treatment can last between six months and a year.
 More complex emotional difficulties and conditions may require more sessions.

 What is your cancellation policy?